M7 rifle: Design details

+The M7 rifle was developed for the 6.8×51mm Common Cartridge, offering greater lethality at longer ranges.
+To fully utilize its capabilities, it is paired with the M157 Fire Control optic, which integrates a laser rangefinder, ballistic calculator, and other technologies to increase accuracy.
+The M7 is the first U.S. Army service rifle to be issued with a suppressor as standard to reduce its firing signature.
+The original suppressor was 7 in long and weighed 1.46 lb.

-The M7 rifle weighs 8.38 lb, or 9.84 lb with a suppressor.
-It uses SR-25 pattern magazines that hold 20 rounds in a box magazine.
-An optional 25-round box magazine is also available.
+The M7 weighs 8.38 lb, or 9.84 lb with a suppressor.
+It uses SR-25 pattern magazines that hold either 20 or 25 rounds in a detachable box magazine.
 The proposed combat ammunition load for each soldier will be 140 total rounds in seven 20-round magazines, in total weighing 9.8 lb.

-Compared to the M4A1 carbine weighing 6.34 lb unsuppressed, with a basic combat load of 210 rounds in seven 30-round magazines, in total weighing 7.4 lb, the M7 rifle weighs about 2 lb more and each soldier carries roughly a 4 lb heavier load with 70 fewer rounds.
+Compared to the M4A1 carbine weighing 6.34 lb unsuppressed, with a basic combat load of 210 rounds in seven 30-round magazines, in total weighing 7.4 lb, the M7 rifle weighs about 2 lb more.
+Each soldier carries roughly a 4 lb heavier load with 70 fewer rounds.